• Skip to primary navigation

 • It is versatile, you can add vegetables or meat and turn it into a substantial meal.

-Ingredients for Turkish rice pilaf
+Labelled picture of ingredients for Turkish rice pilaf

-• Rice - Using the right type of rice for a good pilaf is crucial- Baldo - chubby, short-grain rice grown in Turkey is the best option.
 This type of rice is extremely starchy and can absorb lots of moisture, which makes it very creamy and tender but also keeps its shape well when cooked.
 Alternatively, you can use Italian arborio rice.

 • Salt & Pepper - Use the amount stated in the recipe as a guide and adjust the amount to your taste.
+Reduce the amount of salt if using store-bought stock as they already contain some salt.

 Step-by-Step Instructions